Tag Archives: cinema

 Q: How does the informal class differ from a traditional college class?

-A: Like a college class, a curriculum is provided to assist in learning.
+A: Like a college class, a curriculum is provided to assist learning.
 Far beyond a simple appreciation for a film’s aesthetics, participants will fully examine their personal and societal responses to the worldviews promoted in popular movies.
 Learners will be equipped and inspired to identify, interpret, and respond to these cultural artifacts.

 Q: Will I have homework if I attend the informal class?

 A: No. We only suggest that you become at least marginally familiar with the curriculum material provided (a digital copy of a book).
-In our discussion, you can add your voice to the mix or just quietly enjoy the conversation.
+In our discussion, you can add your voice to the mix or just silently enjoy the conversation.

 Q: Do I get academic credit?